S0Ndustries/TextScapeRPG/README.md

 # TextScapeRPG
-Python based RPG game
+## Python based RPG game
-S0Ndustries Games Division LLC
+## S0Ndustries Games Division LLC
-Coded by Elijah Keane & Evan Young
+### Coded by Elijah Keane & Evan Young

+TextScapeRPG is a game where you are the player.